 Is there something the school could improve on or do differently?

+We would like to talk with you about race and belonging.
 This is not always easy but many incidences in the last year have shone a light on how our society is still tackling injustices due to racial discrimination and how there is a broader need for systemic change.
 We look always to reflect on ourselves as a school, how we create a sense of belonging and challenge unfairness and inequality.

 The Hackney Schools Group Board (HSGB) is working with Hoxton Garden School to find out more about what you think, and the results of what you tell us will be used a platform for discussion by the school and by Hackney schools more widely.
 It will help all schools to plan children’s learning and how we make sure children feel they belong.

 Attend a Google Meet session with other parents on Friday, 30th April at 1.30pm to 2.30pm.

 Meeting link: meet.google.com/gfz-mics-vef

 Join by phone: (GB) +44 20 3937 2666 PIN: 938 628 584#

 OR… you can complete a short survey here.

 We hope you can join us!